airtoxin/redux-cirquit/README.md

 because action-types, action, actionCreator and reducer are always tight coupled each other, but those are defined separately. so production code ware covered with boilerplate.

-So redux-cirquit aims to reduce those boilerplate.
+Aim of redux-cirquit is to reduce those boilerplate.

 ```js
 const increment = amount => createCirquitAction(state => ({